diegodemiranda/diegodemiranda/README.md

 ### Who I am?

 > - 👨🏾‍🚒 I’m currently working on Corpo de Bombeiros Militar de Minas Gerais...
+> - 🎓  I'm currently studying Computer Science the Universidade Federal de Uberlândia.
-> - 🌱 I’m currently frontend and backend technologies and also I'm interested in data analysis >and artificial intelligence.
+> - 🌱 I’m learning frontend and backend technologies and also I'm interested in data analysis and artificial intelligence.
 >   > - 🫱🏾‍🫲🏻 I’m looking to collaborate on challenging projects that make people life better.
 >   > - 💬 Ask me about anything...If I don't know how to help, I will try to learn.